 Details can be found on the registration site.
 Remember: pre-registration for guided tours is essential.

-Can I resell my tickets?
+Can I sell my tickets?